Foundations of geometric approximate group theory

-\end{theorem} Let us emphasize again that $X$ being proper, geodesic and Gromov hyperbolic means that $\partial X =\partial_r X=\partial_s X$ is compact, so it is safe to use (the coloring version of) Definition \ref{Def myu-dim} of $\dim\partial X$ (see Remark \ref{Rem: coloring def}).
+The remainder of this chapter is devoted to the proof of Theorem \ref{AsdimMain}.
+Note that Theorem \ref{AsdimMain} holds trivially if $X$ is bounded: in this case, $\asdim X = 0$ and $\partial X = \emptyset$, hence $\dim \partial X = -1 = \asdim X-1$.
+Thus, from now on, \emph{$X$ is an unbounded quasi-cobounded hyperbolic proper geodesic metric space with Gromov boundary $\partial X$ and $d$ denotes a fixed choice of visual metric on the Gromov boundary $\partial X$.} The assumptions on $X$ imply in particular that $\partial X$ is compact, so it is safe to use (the coloring version of) Definition \ref{Def myu-dim} of $\dim\partial X$ (see Remark \ref{Rem: coloring def}).

-For \emph{cobounded} (rather than just quasi-cobounded) spaces, this is \cite[Thm.\ 12.3.3]{BuyaloSchroeder}.
-Our contribution here lies in weakening the assumption from coboundedness to quasi-coboundedness.
-One of the two inequalities in the theorem actually holds in the complete generality of proper geodesic hyperbolic spaces without any (quasi-)coboundedness assumptions, see \cite[Thm.
-10.1.2]{BuyaloSchroeder}: \begin{theorem} For every proper geodesic hyperbolic space $X$, we have
+One of the two inequalities in Theorem \ref{AsdimMain} actually holds in the complete generality of hyperbolic proper geodesic spaces without any (quasi-)coboundedness assumptions, see \cite[Thm.
+10.1.2]{BuyaloSchroeder}: \begin{theorem} For every hyperbolic proper geodesic metric space $X$, we have